 It’s extremely unlikely that your results will be not as expected.
-If this is the case, our surgeon will carry out further treatment that is deemed necessary to help you achieve the vision that you wanted.
+If this is the case, our surgeon will carry out further treatment that is deemed necessary to help you achieve the vision that you want.
 If your surgeon is telling something different, insinuating that nothing can be done then be sure to get a second opinion.

 This is not the case.

-There are options to help correct short-sightedness AND long-sightedness as well as astigmatisms.
+There are options to help correct short-sightedness AND long-sightedness as well as astigmatism.
 Here at My iClinic we offer SMILE, Presbyond and Lasik so there is bound to be an option for you.
 We will always select the best solution suitable for your eyes.